Social networking/media

 Gesture-based computing sounds cool.
 I'd really like to try it.
 It's a take-off from pattern recognition technology.

 2010 Horizon Report presents some learning opportunitites in gesture-based learning and Structural Augmented Reality (SAR).
+A link to your Diigo account

 Here's my list of 23 things that online teachers may consider as guidelines in the effort to be a continuously better teacher in general, and online teacher in particular.